fundapps/TechDocs/README.md

 The `populateExecutionVenueWithMarket` _[optional]_ is a boolean parameter that can be set if you need to use your data provider's Market field to populate ExecutionVenue of your assets.
 Default value: `false`

-## `POST /api/adapptr/v1/task/positions/without-enrichment`
+## Upload positions without enrichment `POST /rest/api/v1/task/positions/without-enrichment` (migrated: `POST /api/adapptr/v1/task/positions/without-enrichment`)

 This method converts the Consensys or Adapptr csv file format into the FundApps required format for the Position Limits service only.
 The response includes a taskId and a trackingEndpoint that can then be polled via the GET method to monitor the progress of the task through the Adapptr service.

 The `positions` parameter must be the file that you need to upload.

 The `snapshotDate` parameter must be included as a parameter in the format `yyyy-mm-dd`.
-This is the snapshot date of the positions being uploaded in the csv file.
+This is the snapshot date of the positions being uploaded in the CSV file.

 The `format` _[optional]_ _[default value = 2]_ parameter can be included if you prefer using different file data format.
 A list of all supported file data formats can be obtained from the [Available Nomenclatures](#available-nomenclatures-get-restapiv1nomenclatures) endpoint.